wilberquito/election-clustering/README.md

 # Clustering learner with K-means

-The project's goal is to grouping samples linked by the optimal number of clusters using any clustering algorithm.
+The aim of this project is to group samples linked by an optimal number of clusters using a clustering algorithm.

-We picked K-means as clustering algorith and we used the Prediction Strength algorithm in order to evaluate the clustering.
-Prediction Strength algorithm is an option to find the optimal number of centroids, hence the optimal number of clusters.
-There are other options to find the optimal number of cluster with K-means, for example GAP.
+We decided to use the K-means as clustering algorith because one of its adventages is of scaling to large data sets, and can easily adapt to new examles.
+Since one disadventage of using this algorithm is that we must know *k*.
+There are some options to find the optimal number of clusters with K-means, for example GAP.
+However, to evaluate the number of clusters we've used the Prediction Strength algorithm to find the *optimal number of centroids*, hence the **optimal number of clusters (k)**.

 ![Clustering](./img/portada.png)